 What is the Difference between a Family office and a Wealth Manager?

-A single family office vs a wealth management firm poses different risks and benefits.
-If you set you your own family office, it will primarily serve you and your very specific needs.
-On the other hand, traditional wealth management firm caters to a wide range of clients, including both affluent individuals and those with moderate wealth.
+A single-family office vs a wealth management firm poses different risks and benefits.
+If you set your own family office, it will primarily serve you and your very specific needs.
+But, traditional wealth management firm caters to affluent individuals and those with moderate wealth.
 They also offer a wider range of services and experts at their disposal.

 One of the defining features of a sophisticated family office is its ability to implement family offices multi-generational estate planning strategies.